Launching a Podcast

 Calls to Action (CTAs)

-Your calls-to-action are a chance to ask for more listener support, from subscribing to the show on Apple Podcasts or writing a review.
+Your calls to action are a chance to ask for more listener support, from subscribing to the show on Apple Podcasts or writing a review.
 These are important for increasing podcast downloads.

 “Thanks for listening to [podcast name].
 Before we go, show some love for your favorite podcast by leaving us a review on Apple Podcasts.
 Then stay tuned for next week where we [next episode’s topic].”